a47ae/cat-web-service-client/readme.md

 Optionally one can pass an array of SOAP client options as first parameter and a string containing the wsdl URI as second parameter.

  ## Tests
- To run the tests simply run `vendor/phpunit/phpunit/phpunit`.
+ To run the tests simply run `composer install` and then`vendor/phpunit/phpunit/phpunit`.
  At the current state there are not much tests implemented.